zencart/documentation/content/user/admin_pages/tools/template_selection.md

 weight: 10
 ---

-This page allows you to select the template which is used when displaying pages on your storefront.
+This page allows you to select which template is used when displaying pages on your storefront.

-For more information, see the [template FAQs](/user/template/).
+See the [Template Documentation](/user/template/) for instructions on creating your own template.